Centralia Tragedy: Aftermath

 The captured Wobblies were charged with murder, and the resulting trial was held in Montesano, in nearby Grays Harbor County.
-After a trial that received national coverage, two Wobblies were acquitted (including Elmer Smith), one was found not guilty by reason of insanity, two were found guilty of third-degree murder, and the other five were convicted of second-degree murder.
+After a trial that received national coverage, two Wobblies were acquitted, one was found not guilty by reason of insanity, two were found guilty of third-degree murder, and the other five were convicted of second-degree murder.
 Judge John Wilson refused to accept the verdict since Washington State law did not recognize a charge of third-degree murder.
 After a few more hours of deliberation, the jury changed its verdict for those two prisoners.
 Those convicted were sentenced to prison terms of 25–40 years, which the author Tom Copeland wrote "shocked both the jury and the prisoners."
 The seven convicted IWW members appealed their lengthy sentences to the Washington Supreme Court, which unanimously affirmed Wilson's judgement in April 1921.

+Within two years of the trial, seven of the twelve jurors repudiated their guilty verdict, believing they had not been allowed to hear all the evidence.

+No person was ever charged or even investigated for Everest’s murder or the Armistice Day hall raid that ushered in the Centralia Tragedy.

 As time passed and passions cooled, a public campaign was spearheaded by Elmer Smith.
-In 1930, one prisoner died in jail, and another was released.
-In 1931, three prisoners were paroled.
-1933, the newly elected Democratic governor, Clarence D. Martin (1884–1955), commuted or pardoned the sentences of three of the prisoners.
+In 1930, one prisoner [James McInerhey] died in jail, and another #9100 [Roberts (died 1976)] was released.
+In 1931, one prisoner #9414 [Barnett (died 1973)] were released.
+1932 #9409 O.C.
+Bland (died 1939) was paroled.
+1933, the newly elected Democratic governor, Clarence D. Martin (1884–1955), commuted or pardoned the sentences of three of the prisoners [9412 Lamb (died 1948), Smith, Bert Bland].
 The last prisoner, Ray Becker, continued to maintain his innocence and refused to be paroled.
 In 1939, with help from liberal State Senator Mary Farquharson, his sentence was commuted to time served.
+Virtually all the released prisoners returned to their homes in Centralia, where they lived out the rest of their lives.

-A bronze statue of a doughboy was erected to honor the four Legionnaires killed in the tragedy in Centralia's George Washington Park.
-Although E. M. Viquesney received a letter in 1921 from the American Legion informing him his statue, Spirit of the American Doughboy, had won the organization's design award competition and was to be the monument placed at Centralia, in 1924, Alonzo Victor Lewis's statue The Sentinel was placed there instead.
-In 1996, the Centralia Union Mural Project commissioned a mural on the north side of a former Elk's Lodge facing The Sentinel to memorialize Wesley Everest and the Wobblies to tell the union's side of the massacre, "The Resurrection of Wesley Everest," which was completed in 1997 by the mural painter Mike Alewitz despite controversy and opposition from the American Legion.
+A bronze statue of a doughboy was erected in 1924 at Centralia's George Washington Park.
+The sculpture, The Sentinel created by Alonzo Victor Lewis, honors the four Legionnaires killed in the tragedy.
+Originally, a different statue, Spirit of the American Doughboy by E. M. Viquesney had won the American Legion's design award competition and the artwork was to be the monument placed in Centralia.
+In 1996, the Centralia Union Mural Project commissioned a mural on the north side of a former Elk's Lodge facing The Sentinel to memorialize Wesley Everest and the Wobblies to tell the union's side of the tragedy.
+"The Resurrection of Wesley Everest" was completed in 1997 by the socialist agitprop muralist Mike Alewitz despite controversy and opposition from the American Legion.

-A brief scene of the massacre is also featured in the 2011 film J. Edgar.